cloudflare/pint/docs/checks/rule/duplicate.md

 # rule/duplicate

-This check will find and report any duplicated recording rules.
+This check will find and report duplicated recording and alerting rules.

 When Prometheus is configured with two identical recording rules that are producing the exact time series it will discard results from one